apmwebdev/dotfiles/readme.md

 This process could also be automated.
 See [this reddit thread](https://www.reddit.com/r/vim/comments/b5aeae/question_about_symbolic_link_to_dotfiles/) for an example of an install script that could be used.

-The files in the root directory and in .config should be restored the packages are reinstalled.
+The files in the root directory and in .config should be restored before the packages are reinstalled.
 The exports (iTerm2 and IntelliJ settings) can be restored at any point.